 Let’s get this out in the open; the world is expensive.
-There are so many things to pay for, many things to consider, and not many fair chances.
+There are so many things to pay for, many things to consider, and not many good money making opportunities.
 If you really want to make it in this world, you need to find the cheapest ways to live.

 As a young adult, it’s easy to get enticed by having all the nice new things.
 Unfortunately, that is not a realistic way of living.
-Unless someone else is helping you get those things, it’s unlikely you’ll be able to do it without making some changes to your lifestyle.
+Unless someone else is funding your dreams, it’s unlikely you’ll be able to achieve them without making some changes to your lifestyle.

 The cheapest way to live on your own might not look like the dream you have for your future.
-But it will get you one step closer to your end goal.
+But it will get you one step closer to your end goal, financial freedom.

 Tips to Live as Cheaply as Possible

-Finding the cheapest ways to live doesn’t just include cheap housing; you also have to consider how to keep things low cost so that you can save money on a low income and continue living on your own.
+Finding the cheapest ways to live doesn’t just include cheap housing.
+You also have to consider how to keep other budget items cheap so that you can save money on a low income and continue living on your own.

 Increase Your Income to Cover More Expenses